Table of Contents

 6. Big Agnes Tiger Wall Platinum 2

-The Big Agnes Tiger Wall Platinum 2 is an amazingly well-rounded option for bike touring.
+The Big Agnes Tiger Wall UL 2 is an amazingly well-rounded option for bike touring.
 This beauty weighs 2.4 pounds and comes with 2 doors and a vestibule.
+Strong DAC Featherlite single-pole system structure makes for easy and efficient setup and takedown.
 Although the Big Agnes Tiger Wall is semi-freestanding since you’re required to stake out the foot end of the tent to secure it, it’s rated as a 3-season tent and has a 15-denier floor and rainfly, which is extremely thin.
 Big Agnes improved the tear resistance of this tent by adding a silicone treatment to the solid fabric, but keep in mind that since the tent materials thin, they are see-through.
 We highly recommend this tent for bike touring, backpacking and just about any other sport that requires quick setup, protection from the elements and lightweight versatility.

 The MSR Hubba Hubba NX is the best all-around choice for its excellence in ease of setup, weatherproofing, durability, and comfort, all at a mid-range price.
-The MSR Elixir 2 is a bit heavier, but it’s more durable and has a bit more headroom at a cheaper pricepoint.
-The Vango Banshee 200 is far and away the value option while still providing good durability–it’s just a bit small for some.
+The MSR Elixir 2 is a bit heavier, but it’s more durable and has a bit more headroom at a cheaper price point.
 The Marmot Limelight is a solid option if you’re looking to save some money and don’t mind adding an extra pound or two.
-Lastly, any product from the Hilleberg Nallo series is the right choice for the touring cyclist (or couple) who wants the ultimate in quality and durability.

 Although the production quality is lacking, we thought you might be interested in this comparison between the Big Agnes Tiger Wall and Copper Spur.